bcaffo/LittleInferenceBook/manuscript/02_probability.md

 functions, called mass functions and densities, take possible values of the random variables, and assign the associated probabilities.
 These entities describe the population of interest.
-So, consider the most famous density, the normal distribution.
+So, consider the most famous density: the normal distribution.
 Saying that body mass indices follow a normal distribution is a statement about the population of interest.
-The goal is to use our data to figure out things about that normal distribution, where it's centered, how spread out it is and even whether our assumption of normality is warranted!
+The goal is to use our data to figure out things about that normal distribution, where it's centered, how spread out it is, and even whether our assumption of normality is warranted!

 ## Probability mass functions